abhiramready/Habit-System/Habits/LearnProgramming/2023-LearnProgramming.md

 ## January - May
 - Worked on Redux and Sagas
-- Working on Cart and Checkout flow
+- Developing Cart and Checkout flow
 - Creating reusable and configurable components with atomic design pattern
 - Implemented a complete Checkout Re-design with minimal and modern UI